alexrenda/Omacs/design.md

 ## Actual Testing (During/After Implementation)

 Through development, we were able to follow our initial testing plan reasonably well.
 While working individual modules, we wrote various unit tests that ensured that the code was functioning properly.
 By setting up a commit hook that rejected commits that failed to build or pass unit tests, we were able to ensure that the project remained stable and unbroken as we continued to work on it, which was very helpful.
 As we stated in our plan, we also hoped to have the ability to test the entire system by using Omacs to continue to develop, and we were actually able to achieve this goal towards the end of this project-- in fact, this design document was actually updated in Omacs!
 To our knowledge, there are currently no bugs in Omacs.

+##How to extend Omacs

+When Omacs is started, it evaluates every file in ~/.oca.ml.d that ends with ".oca.ml" in alphabetic order (it's important that .oca.ml be ran first).
+Each of the files must declare a value register_callbacks of type Controller.t -> Controller.t.
+This function is immediately ran when the file is evaluated.
+Inside of each of these register_callbacks, the file may register some keypresses to listen for, and execute callbacks when the keypress is ran.
+For possible examples, see the ~/.oca.ml.d/.oca.ml